UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

 Numba example
 -------------

-Numba is installed on HPC2N.
+Numba is installed on HPC2N and LUNARC as a module.
 We also need numpy, so we are loading SciPy-bundle as we have done before.
-We will use Python 3.9.x on both  UPPMAX and HPC2N since that is the only version where the GPU packages are currently working correctly.
+On UPPMAX numba is part of python_ML_packages, so we use that.

 We are going to use the following program for testing (it was taken from https://linuxhint.com/gpu-programming-python/ but there are also many great examples at